NixOS/nix.dev/source/tutorials/nix-language.md

 Answering such questions requires a knowing the context in which a given expression is supposed to be used.

 The Nix ecosystem and code style is driven by conventions.
-Most names you will encounter in Nix language code come from the Nix package collection `nixpkgs`:
+Most names you will encounter in Nix language code come from Nixpkgs:

 - [Nix Pills][nix-pills] - a detailed explanation of derivations and how the Nix package collection is constructed from first principles

-`nixpkgs` provides generic build mechanisms that are widely used:
+Nixpkgs provides generic build mechanisms that are widely used:

 - [`stdenv`][stdenv] - most importantly `mkDerivation`
 - [Trivial Builders][trivial-builders] - to create files and shell scripts

-Packages from `nixpkgs` can be modified through multiple mechanisms:
+Packages from Nixpkgs can be modified through multiple mechanisms:

 - [overrides] – specifically `override` and `overrideAttrs` to modify single packages
-- [overlays] – to produce a custom variant of `nixpkgs` with individually modified packages
+- [overlays] – to produce a custom variant of Nixpkgs with individually modified packages

-Different language ecosystems and frameworks have different requirements to accommodating them into `nixpkgs`:
+Different language ecosystems and frameworks have different requirements to accommodating them into Nixpkgs:

-- [Languages and frameworks][language-support] lists tools provided by `nixpkgs` to build language- or framework-specific packages with the Nix package manager.
+- [Languages and frameworks][language-support] lists tools provided by Nixpkgs to build language- or framework-specific packages with the Nix package manager.

 The NixOS Linux distribution has a modular configuration system that imposes its own conventions: